-Templates live under Overview and control what the client sees in their portal.
-You can build one from scratch, start from a saved template, or let AI draft one for you.
+Templates are firm-level layouts that control what the client sees in their portal.
+You can build one from scratch, start from a saved template, or let Dora draft one for you.

 Where to start

-From the left sidebar, click Overview, then Templates.
+Templates live at the firm level, not inside a specific client.
+Click your profile icon in the top-right corner to open the user menu, then select Templates.
 You'll see two sections: Your Templates (ones you've built) and Kerdora Templates (starter layouts).
-Click New Template in the top right, give it a name, and you'll land in the editor.
+Click New Template in the top right and you'll get a choice: Build with Dora or Start blank.

 Three ways to build a template

-Start from scratch.
-Open a new template and drag components in one at a time.
+Start blank.
+Choose Start blank from the New Template modal, name it, and drag components in one at a time.

 Start from a saved template.
-Duplicate one of your existing templates or a Kerdora Template, then edit from there.
+Duplicate one of your existing templates (copy icon on the card), or start from a Kerdora Template: click the built-in to open a read-only preview, then click Edit a copy to fork your own editable version.
+Edit from there.

-Let AI draft it.
-Click AI Generate in the top right of the editor and describe what you want (e.g. "Overview focused on investments and retirement").
-AI picks components, arranges them into rows, and drops the whole thing into your template.
-You can keep chatting to refine it.
+Let Dora draft it.
+Choose Build with Dora from the New Template modal.
+Dora picks components, arranges them into rows, and drops the whole thing into your template.
+You land in the editor with the Dora panel already open, so you can keep chatting to refine it.

-If you're not sure where to begin, AI Generate is the fastest way to get a sensible default layout.
+If you're not sure where to begin, Build with Dora is the fastest way to get a sensible default layout.
 Tweak from there.

 The editor